-Fort Wise, established just west of Bent’s New Fort in Colorado was built in 1860 and named for Henry Wise, governor of Virginia.
-That same year, the U.S. Army leased from William Bent, his fortification, which consisted of 12 rooms surrounding a central courtyard.
-Bent’s New Fort buildings were used as a commissary for the fort as well as housing the Upper Arkansas Indian Agency.
-The post served as an important military link on the Santa Fe Trail between Fort Leavenworth, Kansas and Fort Union, New Mexico.
+Fort Wise, established just west of Bent’s New Fort in Colorado, was built in 1860 and named for Henry Wise, governor of Virginia.
+That same year, the U.S. Army leased from William Bent his fortification, which consisted of 12 rooms surrounding a central courtyard.
+Bent’s New Fort buildings were used as a commissary for the fort and housing the Upper Arkansas Indian Agency.
+The post served as an important military link on the Santa Fe Trail between Fort Leavenworth, Kansas, and Fort Union, New Mexico.

 The fort was also involved with the uprising of Southern Cheyenne and Arapaho in Colorado that reached a climax in 1864.
 Three years before, a few chiefs, pacified by Colonel Edwin V. Sumner’s 1857 campaign, had concluded the Treaty of Fort Wise.
 Guaranteeing peace along the Santa Fe Trail and in the region, they relinquished all the territory assigned to their tribes by the Fort Laramie Treaty of 1851 and promised to settle on reservations.
 But, most of the other chiefs, refusing to be bound by the treaty, kept on hunting buffalo between the Platte and the Arkansas Rivers.

-Miners and settlers continued to flow into Colorado, during a time when Colorado’s regular troops were serving in the Civil War.
-In the spring of 1864, the predictable collision occurred.
-Throughout the summer, warriors raided roads and settlements and practically halted traffic on the Santa Fe Trail.
+Miners and settlers continued to flow into Colorado when Colorado’s regular troops were serving in the Civil War.
+In the spring of 1864, a predictable collision occurred.
+Warriors raided roads and settlements throughout the summer and practically halted traffic on the Santa Fe Trail.

-Coloradans obtained their revenge at Sand Creek, some 40 miles down the Arkansas River from Fort Lyon, where a group of peaceful Cheyenne Indians, on their way to their new reservation in Oklahoma, were encamped.
-In November 1864, the Cheyenne, who thought they were under the post’s protection were slaughtered.
+Coloradans obtained their revenge at Sand Creek, some 40 miles down the Arkansas River from Fort Lyon, where a group of peaceful Cheyenne Indians were encamped on their way to their new reservation in Oklahoma.
+In November 1864, the Cheyenne, who thought they were under the post’s protection, were slaughtered.

-The Sand Creek Massacre resulted in a congressional investigation and a national wave of public indignation at the killing of elderly men, women, and children.
-It also infuriated the Plains Indians to such an extent, that they launched a full-scale war.
+The Sand Creek Massacre resulted in a congressional investigation and a national wave of public indignation at killing elderly men, women, and children.
+It also infuriated the Plains Indians to such an extent that they launched a full-scale war.

 The new Fort Lyon was also located on the Arkansas River, on a bluff about two miles below the mouth of the Purgatoire River east of present-day Las Animas, Colorado.

-However, by the time of the fort’s activation, the need for protection of the Mountain Branch of the Santa Fe Trail had lessened as the focus in the Indian campaigns shifted to Kansas and Oklahoma.
+However, by the time of the fort’s activation, the need to protect the Mountain Branch of the Santa Fe Trail had lessened as the focus in the Indian campaigns shifted to Kansas and Oklahoma.
 However, troops from the fort did play a small part in General Philip Sheridan’s 1868-69 Indian campaign.

 Though his health was beginning to fail and his wife was pregnant, he conducted a Ute delegation to Washington, D.C. in early 1868.
-His wife, Josefa, died in childbirth in April and with his health deteriorating even more, he visited Assistant U.S. Surgeon H.K.
-Tilden’s quarters at Fort Lyon, and while there suffered an abdominal aortic aneurysm and died at the age of 58.
+His wife, Josefa, died in childbirth in April.
+With his health deteriorating even more, he visited Assistant U.S. Surgeon H.K.
+Tilden’s quarters at Fort Lyon.
+While there, he suffered an abdominal aortic aneurysm died at the age of 58.

 The “new” Fort Lyon was abandoned by the U.S. Army in 1897 but was taken over in 1906 by the U.S. Navy, who opened a tuberculosis hospital, which was used until 1922.

-In 2001, the hospital was closed and the site was turned over to the State of Colorado.
-It housed a minimum-security prison for a while, but that too closed and the site was turned into the Fort Lyon Supportive Residential Community, which provides recovery-oriented transitional housing, counseling, education, and employment services to the homeless.
+In 2001, the hospital was closed, and the site was turned over to the State of Colorado.
+It housed a minimum-security prison for a while, but that too closed, and the site was turned into the Fort Lyon Supportive Residential Community, which provides recovery-oriented transitional housing, counseling, education, and employment services to the homeless.
 The Fort Lyon National Cemetery, which began burials in 1907, remains open.
-Nearby is a chapel that was built from the stones of the building where Lot Carspm died.
+Nearby is a chapel built from the stones of the building where Kit Carson died.

-The site of the first Fort Lyon is located on a secondary road about 1-1/2 miles south of U.S. 50, some eight miles west of Lamar.
-Privately owned, there are no remains of the first fort, but the site is designated by a marker.
+The site of the first Fort Lyon is located on a secondary road about 1.5 miles south of U.S. 50, some eight miles west of Lamar.
+Privately owned, there are no remains of the first fort, but a marker designates the site.

 The second Fort Lyon site is located on County Road 183, about five miles northeast of Las Animas.